aellerton/japng/README.md

 ## Motivation

-Really this library shouldn't be necessarhy.
+Really this library shouldn't be necessary.
 It boggles my mind that at the time of writing (2015) there is no off-the-shelf support for APNG in Java with no native dependency.

 Even with a JNI dependency, a patched version of libpng is required.
 The default libpng does not support APNG for historical reasons that persist to this day.

-Look at modern Android applications and you'll see nice little animations, not all of which are runtime code generated.
+Modern Android applications like Gmail and the default clock/stopwatch app (at least on my Nexus) feature nice little animations, not all of which are runtime code generated.
 How are they done?
 I don't know if it is closed source APNG reading or GIFs.
+Looking at the manifest of some chat apps show patched libpng.

 GIF animation is prevalent and will never go away but the lack of true alpha channels is unacceptable in a modern context.

 The WebP format ought to be prevalent on Android (and elsewhere) but doesn't seem to be.
 The PNG-approved MNG format ought to be everywhere but seems to be nowhere.